dsusco/tp.net-armageddon.org/_site/_units/cobra.md

   - skimmer
 notes:
   |
-    The Cobra D-Cannon ignores void shields and power fields.
     Critical Hit Effect: The unit is destroyed.
 All units within 5cm suffer a hit on a roll of 6+.
 weapons:
   -
     id: cobra-d-cannon